How Can Mindfulness Help You Reprogram the Beliefs You Hold About Yourself?

 Whose voice does it sound like?

-These questions aren’t meant to dissect the belief, but to understand it.
-Many limiting beliefs were formed during times when we needed protection.
-Mindfulness honors that origin without letting it dictate our future.
+These questions are not meant to analyze or fix the belief, but to understand it.
+Many limiting beliefs began as survival strategies.
+Mindfulness honors their origin without allowing them to dictate your future.

-3. Return to Your Breath and the Present Moment
+3. Return to the Present Moment Through Breath

 Inhale: I am here.